anayanapalli/anayanapalli.github.io/_posts/2025-07-16-why-most-actors-musicians-and-athletes-arent-as-rich-as-they-seem.md.md

 In bell curve careers, success is constrained by time.
 A lawyer can only meet so many clients.
 A surgeon can only perform so many operations.
 An engineer can only do one job full-time.
 Their work doesn’t scale easily.
 But in power law fields, the work _does_ scale.
 One song can be streamed a billion times.
 One app can reach millions overnight.
 One book can outsell a thousand others.
 In these worlds, replication is free and reach is unlimited.

 And when you combine scale with **scarcity of attention**, you get a winner-take-most outcome.
 People don’t listen to a hundred good songs—they listen to a few great ones.
 They don’t hire twenty freelancers—they pick the most visible.
-Investors don’t back all startups—they bet on the few notable ones.
+Investors don’t back all startups—they bet on a few notable ones.

 > Mediocristan is where things are predictable, like height or weight.
 Extremistan is where one event can massively outweigh all others—like wealth or book sales. —Nassim Nicholas Taleb